QuantEcon/lecture-python-intro/lectures/french_rev.md

    * The French and Indian War in the 1750's and 1760s
    * The American War for Independence from 1775 to 1783

-Figure {numref}`fig2` indicates that
+Figure {numref}`fr_fig2` indicates that

    * during times of peace, the expenditures approximately equal taxes and debt service payments neither grow nor decline over time
    * during times of wars, government expenditures exceed tax revenues
       * the government finances the deficit of revenues relative to expenditures by issuing debt
    * after a war is over, the government's tax revenues exceed its non-interest expenditures by just enough to service the debt that the government issued to finance earlier deficits
-      * thus, after a war, the government does **not** raise taxes by enough to pay off its debt
+      * thus, after a war, the government does *not* raise taxes by enough to pay off its debt
       * instead, it just rolls over whatever debt it inherits, raising taxes by just enough to service the interest payments on that debt

-Eighteenth century British fiscal policy portrayed Figure {numref}`fig2` thus looks very much like a text-book example of a **tax-smoothing** model like Robert Barro's {cite}`Barro1979`.
+Eighteenth century British fiscal policy portrayed Figure {numref}`fr_fig2` thus looks very much like a text-book example of a *tax-smoothing* model like Robert Barro's {cite}`Barro1979`.

 A striking feature of the graph is what we'll nick name a  **law of gravity** for taxes and expenditures.

    * levels of government expenditures at taxes attract each other
    * while they can temporarily differ -- as they do during wars -- they come back together when peace returns